DataSnowman/fabriclakehouse/README.md

 Copy the existing query to count the rows loaded by fourdigityear which represents the number of rows in each yearly csv file

 ```
-SELECT fourdigityear, count(Prscrbr_NPI) FROM medicarepartd
-GROUP BY fourdigityear
+SELECT fourdigityear, count(Prscrbr_NPI) as numrows FROM medicarepartd GROUP BY fourdigityear
 ``````

 Click Run